geoserver/geoserver/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Commit message must be in the form "[GEOS-XYZW] Title of the Jira ticket" (export to XML in Jira generates the message in this exact form)
 - [ ] The pull request contains changes related to a single objective.
 If multiple focuses cannot be avoided, each one is in its own commit and has a separate ticket describing it.
 - [ ] New unit tests have been added covering the changes
-- [ ] This PR passes all existing unit tests (test results will be reported by travis-ci after opening this PR)
+- [ ] This PR passes all existing unit tests (test results will be reported by Continuous Integration after opening this PR)
-- [ ] This PR passes the [QA checks](https://docs.geoserver.org/latest/en/developer/qa-guide/index.html) (QA checks results will be reported by travis-ci after opening this PR)
+- [ ] This PR passes the [QA checks](https://docs.geoserver.org/latest/en/developer/qa-guide/index.html) (QA checks results will be reported by Continuous Integration after opening this PR)
 - [ ] Commits changing the UI, existing user workflows, or adding new functionality, need to include documentation updates (screenshots, text)
 - [ ] Commits changing the REST API, or any configuration object, should check if the REST API docs (Swagger YAML files and classic documentation) need to be updated.